arista-cam/avd-helper/README.md

 This command imports the container image that you downloaded and saves it into the docker image repository using the *image_name* you have given it.
 You need to follow the correct image naming standard of ceosimage:#.##.##(.#)

+# avd-clab Instructions
+On first run, the script will prompt you for a CVP Service Token.<br />
+The script provides instructions on how to generate these tokens so just follow those and you will be fine.<br />
+The 'Deploy Lab' menu option will deploy the lab, register the devices with CVP, provision the devices in CVP, and run the Ansible Build and Deploy playbooks.<br />
+The 'Cleanup Lab' menu option will destroy the lab, decommission the devices from CVP, and remove all configlets and containers from CVP. <br />
+The 'Open Topology Documentation' menu options will start an apache docker container and host a directory listing which contains all of the AVD generated documentation allowing for easy viewing.<br />

 # Topologies
 The following topologies are included: